Getting To Seki Onsen

 Other Ski Resorts Nearby

-Just below Seki Onsen on route 39 near the Seki car parking are two tiny little ski resorts that seem barely operational.
-Myoko Ski Park is on one side of the road and Kyukamura on the other.
-Both are ideal for beginners and are unlikely to be frequented by international visitors.
+Just below Seki Onsen on route 39 near the Seki car parking are two tiny little ski resorts that seem barely operational because often they’re not!
+Myoko Ski Park is on one side of the road and it hasn’t opened in recent years, yet hasn’t announced permanent closure.
+Kyukamura on the other side of the road consists of one gentle run so it’s ideal for beginners.

 Other Myoko ski resorts: